tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/图片管理/修改图片分类_intl_en.md

 ## Overview

-This document describes how to modify image categories in the VOD Console.
+This document describes how to modify image categories in the VOD console.

 ## Directions

-1. Log in to the VOD Console and select **Media Assets** > **[Image Management](https://console.cloud.tencent.com/vod/pics)** to enter the "Uploaded" page by default.
+1. Log in to the VOD console and select **Media Assets** > **[Image Management](https://console.cloud.tencent.com/vod/pics)**.
+The "Uploaded" page is displayed.
-2. Select the target image, click **Modify Image Category** above the list, select the category into which to put it, and click **Confirm**.
+2. Select the target image, click **Modify Category** above the list, and select the category into which to put it.
 ![](https://qcloudimg.tencent-cloud.cn/raw/4f64011276d870ede95f640c9d76db80.png)
 >?
 >- Images and videos use the same set of categories.